 Our future liquidity needs will impact our dividend policy.
-The declaration and payment of dividends, if any, will always be subject to the discretion of our board of directors.
-The timing and amount of any dividends declared will depend on, among other things: (i) our earnings, financial condition and cash requirements and available sources of liquidity; (ii) decisions in relation to our leverage and growth strategies; (iii) provisions of Marshall Islands and Liberian law governing the payment of dividends; (iv) restrictive covenants in our existing and future debt instruments; and (v) global financial conditions.
-Dividends on our Common Stock might continue not to be paid in the future.
+The declaration and payment of dividends, if any, will always be subject to the discretion of the Board of Directors of the Company.
+There is no guarantee that the Company's Board of Directors will determine to issue cash dividends in the future.
+The timing and amount of any dividends declared will depend on, among other things: (i) the Company's earnings, fleet employment profile, financial condition and cash requirements and available sources of liquidity; (ii) decisions in relation to the Company's growth, fleet renewal and leverage strategies; (iii) provisions of Marshall Islands and Liberian law governing the payment of dividends; (iv) restrictive covenants in the Company's existing and future debt instruments; and (v) global economic and financial conditions.
 In addition, cash dividends on our Common Stock are subject to the priority of dividends on our Preferred Shares.